jesperingels/meesterproef-1819/360-wallscope/README.md

 3. Does the user know how to link the data?

 ### Intro scenario
--You're a student writing your thesis and you have to search our database.
+* You're a student writing your thesis and you have to search our database.
 You want to store this data so you can get an overview.

--The data is related to eachother, for your research you want to define which data belongs to eachother.
+* The data is related to eachother, for your research you want to define which data belongs to eachother.

--
+* While your logged in, change your username.